4. Library Management System

 Conclusion

 In conclusion, Building Java projects for beginners is an excellent way to learn and master Java programming.
-You can develop a well-rounded skill set by starting with simple projects and progressing to advanced ones like Spring Boot projects.
+You can develop a well-rounded skill set by starting with simple projects and progressing to more advanced ones, such as Spring Boot projects.

 Karthik was able to transform his career from a boring job to an